LSEG-API-Samples/Article.EikonAPI.Python.PandasGUI/README.md

 # Using PandasGUI to analyze Pandas DataFrames on Graphical user interface
-- Last update: January 2021
+- Last update: September 2021
 - Environment: Windows
 - Compiler: Python and Conda distribution
 - Prerequisite: Refinitiv Eikon or Refinitiv Workspace application with access to Eikon Data APIs.